jinhohl2/Covid_Routing/README.md

 		* Match the zip Code of the location to its geographic data (Latitude and Longitude)
 		* From Chicago Data Guy: http://robparal.blogspot.com/2013/07/chicago-community-area-and-zip-code.html
 	* ZipCode_Population.csv
-		* Match the zip code od the location to the population.
+		* Match the zip code of the location to the population.
 		* From Chicago Data Portal: https://data.cityofchicago.org/Health-Human-Services/Chicago-Population-Counts/		85cm-7uqa
 	* all_140_in_17.P1.csv
 		* Dataset regarding the population of census blocks in Chicago